Corporate Governance

 • Product safety

-• Violations of environmental protection requirements
+• Violations of environmental protection regulations

 • Conflicts of interest